The Best Telescope For Beginners

 I recommend the Apertura 8-Inch Dobsonian telescope for beginners.

 Not only is it a humbling experience, but it’s also the best way to learn the night sky.
-By ‘star-hopping’ to your intended deep-sky target, you’ll learn the names of the brightest stars, the constellations, and watch the sky change throughout the seasons.
+By ‘star-hopping’ to your intended deep-sky target, you’ll learn the names of the brightest stars and the constellations and watch the sky change throughout the seasons.

 A manual telescope, like the Dobsonian reflector I recommend, will help you connect with our Universe on a deeper level than any computerized telescope ever could.
 The moment you find a glowing nebula through the eyepiece while scanning the sky will take your breath away.

-Because you are moving the telescope by hand, you have complete control.
-Forget about the wobbly department store refractors you used as a child, a Dobsonian reflector is the top choice of amateur astronomers looking for the ultimate observing experience.
+Because you move the telescope by hand, you have complete control.
+Forget about the wobbly department store refractors you used as a child; a Dobsonian reflector is the top choice of amateur astronomers looking for the ultimate observing experience.

 The Best Telescope For Beginners

-On this website, I have converted everything from how to use your telescope, to attaching a camera to take your very first picture of a nebula.
+On this website, I have converted everything from using your telescope to attaching a camera to take your first picture of a nebula.
 The purchase of your first telescope is often your entry point into the hobby, and you never know how deep your passion for astronomy will go from there.

 The instrument I recommend for beginners is the type of telescope that propelled my interest in astronomy into a life-altering addiction (now known as AstroBackyard).